drewww/prism/_sources/how-tos/targets.rst.txt

       return health and health.hp < (health.maxHP / 2)
    end)

-Limiting Targets to a Range
+Limiting targets to a range
 ---------------------------

 Restrict targets to those within a certain distance (in tiles):